devrafalko/webpack-karma-jasmine/readme.md

     },

     /*karma-webpack config*/
+    //pass your webpack configuration for karma
+    webpack: webpackConfig,
     preprocessors: {
       //use webpack to support require() in test-suits .js files
       //use babel-loader from webpack to compile es2015 features in .js files